Beware of an active check scam being emailed to student email accounts.

-GauchoLink and other online job systems have made it easier for you as job seekers to find positions posted by employers seeking candidates.
-Unfortunately, the same technology makes it easier for scammers to create fraudulent positions to take advantage of you.
-While Career Services does not knowingly accept fraudulent postings, false jobs may appear from time to time.
-It is very important that you, as a job seeker, exercise common sense and caution.
-You need to read position descriptions carefully and research companies before applying!
+Online job search systems have made it easier for you to find positions posted by employers.
+Unfortunately, the same technology makes it easier for scammers to create fraudulent postings to take advantage of you.
+While we make an effort to identify and reject fraudulent postings in Handshake, false jobs may slip through.
+Whether you are searching on Handshake or other job platforms, it is very important that you, as a job seeker, exercise caution.

-If a position or job offer seems to be too good to be true, if you feel uncomfortable with some of the information requested, or something just doesn’t seem right - either back off or proceed with extreme caution.
-Even if the original position description seems valid, if you receive follow-up e-mails, phone calls or job offers that seem unusual, you need to proceed cautiously.
+If a position or job offer seems too good to be true, if you feel uncomfortable with some of the information requested, or something just doesn’t seem right - either back off or proceed with extreme caution.
+Research the company thoroughly when applying to any position and before giving any personal information.
+Review the company’s website and Google the company name followed by “fraud”, “scam”, and “complaints.”